rerih/java/Collections, Generics, Wildcards/README.md

-I was created simple program tath uses generics, collections and wildcards.
+I was created a simple program that uses generics, collections and wildcards.
 In this case Employee is superclass and RetiredEmployee extends it.
 This program accepts a collection of RetiredEmployee objects and copies it into a collection of Employee objects.